AhmedNibras/Go-PrimeNumber/README.md

 Find the Prime Number from range\
 Count the Prime Number\
 Sum the Prime Number\
-Using Concurrency in prime number
+Using Concurrency in prime number\
+Divide the thread/routine